Calebh101/GlucoseStandby/README.md

 A small application to let you see your Dexcom CGM blood glucose data in the background.

+This app can work on desktop, mobile, and the web. **Note**: The web version currently doesn't work due to CORS issues.

+## Notes

+- This app has no blue light in the main glucose widget.
+- The sleep timer doesn't actually sleep your device when it goes off; it disables wakelock.
+This means the app tells the device that it can go to sleep whenever it wants.
+However long it waits is dependant on your device settings.

 # Can I trust this app?

 Asking the creator of the app is bold... but yes you can.
 It's open source and only requests Dexcom's servers.
 (I don't even track analytics; I know people's health data can be sensitive to some)